Red Rising Books in Order: 2 Ways to Read Pierce Brown’s Series

 Is Red Rising one series or two?

 It’s one continuing saga, but a lot of readers naturally split it into two arcs: the original trilogy and the later continuation that begins with Iron Gold.
-That second arc is still mainline canon, it just feels broader and more politically complex than the first three books.
+That second arc is still mainline canon, but it feels broader and more politically complex than the first three books.

 How many Red Rising books are there?